abaer123/Racing-Repository/Courses/Workshops/Security/5_On_Demand_Scans_Audit_Events_And_Extra_Configs.md

 > [Docs for CodeOwners](https://docs.gitlab.com/ee/user/project/code_owners.html)

-# Step 5: Compliance In Action
+# Step 5: License Compliance and Codeowners In Action

-1. Now we want to see both of our policies and CODEOWNERS working in action.
+1. Now we want to see License Compliance and CODEOWNERS working in action.
 From the main page our project lets go ahead and click **Web IDE** in the **Edit** dropdown list.

-2. Click into the **_cf-sample-scripts/eks.yaml_** file and add a fake AWS token at the end of the line 6.
-Change the **description** from **_The name of the IAM role for the EKS service to assume._** to **The name of the IAM role for the EKS service to assume, using aws_key_id AKIAIOSF0DNN7EXAMPLE.**.

-3. Next locate the **tanuki-racing.gemspec** file.
+2. Next locate the **tanuki-racing.gemspec** file.
 On line 22 you can see that there are a number of runtime dependencies listed.
 Your project manager has expressed interest in using a graph database in the future so you decide to add neo-4j to cehck it out:

     ```
     s.add_runtime_dependency 'neo4j-community', '~> 2.2'